-Cynthia Batt, Associate Professor of Law & Director of Clinical Education
+Christine Cerniglia, Associate Professor of Law & Director of Clinical and Experiential Education

-This program allows students to obtain credit for performing legal work and educational activities at approved placements that fall outside the scope of preexisting clinic and internship programs.
+This program allows students to obtain credit for performing legal work and educational activities at approved placements that fall outside the scope of preexisting clinic and externship programs.
 Students will perform legal work such as research and writing, reviewing documents, conducting investigations, drafting documents, and observing legal proceedings.
 Additionally, students will submit guided reflections and work product assignments, and actively participate in academic activities assigned by the overseeing professor.
-This program will not allow a student to receive credit for a private law firm placement.
+Private law firm placements are generally not permitted.

 • Submit weekly time sheet on TWEN;

 • Five reflective papers over the course of the semester

 • Successful completion of all first-year required courses;

 • Approval of placement by the overseeing professor; and